puppetlabs/puppet-docs/source/guides/modules.markdown

 [Feature 1012](http://projects.puppetlabs.com/issues/1012) for
 the history here).

-## Module Importing

-For manifests, imports can either import a whole module (which amounts to importing the module's init.pp) or import a specific file from the module:

-    import "autofs"                # Looks for 'autofs/manifests/init.pp' on the module path import "autofs/init.pp"        # Looks for the same file on the module path import "autofs/util/stuff.pp"  # Looks for 'autofs/manifests/util/stuff.pp' on the module path

-If nothing appropriate is found on the module path, Puppet will try to resolve the import relative to the directory containing the manifest doing the import.

-Modules need to be imported into Puppet to make use of them.
-However, from version Puppet 0.23.1 onwards, everything under the modulepath is automatically imported into Puppet and is available to be used.
+From version Puppet 0.23.1 onwards, everything under the modulepath is automatically imported into Puppet and is available to be used.
+This is called module autoloading.
 Puppet will attempt to auto-load classes and definitions from modules, so you don't have to explicitly import them.
 You can just include the module class or start using the definition.
 Note that the init.pp file will always be loaded first, so you can put all of your classes and definitions in there if you prefer.

-But with namespaces, some additional magic is available.
+With namespaces, some additional magic is also available.
 Let's say your autofs module has a class defined in init.pp but you want an additional class called craziness.
 If you define that class as autofs::craziness and store it in file craziness.pp under the manifests directory, then simply using something like include